Lets Trek Canada – Hit The Trail

 When hiking, you will see the beauty of nature around you and smell all the fragments in the air.
 You will listen to the squeak of the bald eagle soaring up high in the sky or the cry of a loon on a lonely lake.

-Canada offers a treasure of hiking possibilities.
+Canada offers treasures of hiking possibilities.
 You can hike for days without seeing a soul.
 Canada’s famous National Parks, Provincial Parks and the Crown land surrounding the parks are a hikers heavens.
-Let’s hope that all the hikers who spend time in our amazing country will get appreciation and enjoyment out of it.
-That they will learn to respect the environment and the land.
+Let’s hope that all the hikers who spend time in this amazing country will get appreciation and enjoyment out of it; that they will learn to respect the environment and the land.

-Okay, first decide whether it is a multi-day trek Canada hike or a single day hike you’re after and then start with planning.
+First, decide whether it is a multi-day trek or a single day hike you’re after and then start with planning.

 - Plan your hike well.
-Choose a trail suited to your endurance and skills, and that or your group.
+Choose a trail suited to your endurance and skills, and that of your group.

 - Familiarize yourself with a map and trail description.